jacobcoro/sandbox-flashcard-app-vue/README.md

 ### Vuex

-It uses Vuex typescript helper [docs](https://github.com/paleo/direct-vuex) and [tutorial](https://itnext.io/use-a-vuex-store-with-typing-in-typescript-without-decorators-or-boilerplate-57732d175ff3)
+It uses a vuex typescript helper called direct-vuex [docs](https://github.com/paleo/direct-vuex) and [tutorial](https://itnext.io/use-a-vuex-store-with-typing-in-typescript-without-decorators-or-boilerplate-57732d175ff3)

-It uses vuex persist to persist user keys in cookies [github](https://github.com/championswimmer/vuex-persist)
+It uses vuex persist to persist user keys in cookies [github](https://github.com/championswimmer/vuex-persist) and flashcards in the local storage.

 ## How to use